justinribeiro/blog-pwa/README.md

 # blog-pwa

-What started as an experiment in 2017 mixing Hugo, Polymer, and the PRPL pattern to build a progressive web app turned into a very robust and fast engine that powers my blog.
-As the web platform grows, so does this engine.
+> A Progressive Web App with Static Rendering and what not; supports Justin's opinionated view that we should build our own sites however the hell we want

 ## Features

 * It's a progressive web app with all the fixin's (service worker, PRPL pattern, H3, et cetera)
-* The base PWA component and it's bundle weigh just *15.1KB* gzip'ed on the wire.
+* The base PWA component and it's bundle weigh just *9.55KB* gzip'ed on the wire.
-* Renders if there is no JavaScript via `<noscript>` injected fallback to static generation
+* Pre-renders the first load from the server, so no delays; upgrades to PWA shell behind the scenes
 * Renders metadata to linkbots when sharing without the need for client JavaScript via server side detection and alternative render path
+* Attempts to prevent AI scrapers from over running things on the server side

 ## The basics